 Note: Effective December 24, 2003, Cervids from the United States are banned due to a risk of BSE.

-Breeding Swine Health Certificate - Under Current Negotiation
+Swine - Breeding - Health Certificate - Under Negotiation

 Note: When exporting animals, germplasm, or poultry to Peru, please remember to request an import permit from SENASA prior to exportation.
 Without an import permit, the shipment will not be allowed in the country.